sophia-ngo/Journal-SENG300/README.md

-# Journal-SENG300
+# Journal Submission System
-Journal submission system for SENG 300.
+Project for SENG 300, created by group 2.

-## How to Run the Program
+## Getting Started
 1. Download "Journal.jar" on local machine
 2. Double click to run the program.